 Imagine you just bought a new electric range for your kitchen.
 Your last range was also electric, and it was the same size as this one.
-You don't need to renovate your kitchen or run new cables for this one to work.
-It uses the same connections as the old and basically works the same way.
+You don’t need to renovate your kitchen or run new cables for this one to work.
+It uses the same connections as the old one and works the same way.

 But what if you were buying a range that was bigger than your old one – and what if it was powered by gas?

 Well, you’d have to make some changes.
 For starters, you’d need to run a gas line to your kitchen.
 You might also have to cut out a section of your countertops.

 Equipment specs matter.
 It’s the same with HVAC installations.

 Deciding whether to install a new refrigerant line set during an HVAC installation is kind of like getting a new range.
 If your existing line set meets manufacturer specifications for the new HVAC system, you can usually reuse it.
 But if it doesn’t meet those specifications, you’ll probably need a new one.

 If all of the following are true, it usually makes sense to keep the line set you’ve got: